sutta » an » an3 » Aṅguttara Nikāya 3.65

 Tassa diṭṭheva dhamme ime cattāro assāsā adhigatā hontī”ti.

-they’ve won these four consolations in the present life.”
+they’ve won these four consolations in this very life.”

 “Evametaṁ, bhagavā, evametaṁ, sugata.